Cash Advance Fees: What They Cost and How They Work

 Higher interest rates: Interest charge on cash advances are typically much steeper APR than regular purchases, which can start accumulating immediately.

-Foreign transactions: If you take a cash advance while abroad, you may also incur foreign transaction fees of 1-3% on top of all other charges.
+Foreign transactions: If you take a cash advance while abroad, you may also incur foreign transaction fees of 1% to 3% on top of all other charges.

-ATM fees: When withdrawing from an out-of-network ATM, you’ll likely face two separate charges – one from your credit card issuer and another from the ATM operator, typically $2-5 each.
+ATM fees: When withdrawing from an out-of-network ATM, you’ll likely face two separate charges – one from your credit card issuer and another from the ATM operator, typically $2 to $5 each.

 Personal loans: A personal loan from a bank or credit union typically offers much lower interest rates than credit card cash advances.
 You’ll get a fixed repayment schedule and predictable monthly payments, making it easier to budget and plan your repayment.